RandomStudio/tether/README.md

 #### Performance considerations

 Message Brokers such as Mosquitto are designed for extremely high throughput (tens of thousands of messages per second) and availability, so the broker itself is seldom a bottleneck.
 Using wired connections (ethernet) where possible and reducing unnecessary network traffic are good practices.
 Having a dedicated "server" host which runs the broker - and nothing else - is not required but may be useful in some scenarios.

+MQTT provides QOS (Quality of Service) levels to help you balance reliability/throughput for publishing and/or subscribing.
+There are three levels:

+- At most once (0)
+- At least once (1)
+- Exactly once (2).

+We default to QOS level 1 most of the time, but level 0 can be useful for high-frequency data where you don't mind missing a message or two, and level 2 can be useful for critical messages (state or events) that don't happen often but need solid guarantees for delivery.

+Read more about QOS [here](https://www.hivemq.com/blog/mqtt-essentials-part-6-mqtt-quality-of-service-levels/).

+#### Retained messages

+One very useful feature of MQTT is the ability to mark messages as "retained" - usually for as long as the Broker itself is running.

+This can be useful for storing configuration or state information:

+- Whenever state or config data changes, you only need to publish it once.
+And you can do this at any time, not needing to worry which Agents may or may not be "listening" at that moment.
+- Agents subscribed to the topic will get the latest version of the data as soon as they subscribe, e.g. on (re)connection.
+The Broker re-sends the message automatically.
+- The latest version of the data (message) can be read at any time, without affecting any other subscribers (the message will not be "consumed").

 ### 2. The Three Part Topic